 Advanced Search Queries must be built condition by condition.
 The first condition has already been added, it simply needs to be configured.
 Click the Select Property button to create your first condition.

 Depending on what Collabspace has crawled, you will be presented with a list of properties to choose from.
 These properties come from your Content Sources, whether that be Exchange or SharePoint.
-Properties align with metadata fields, or in Exchange, the field titles.
+Properties align with metadata fields in SharePoint and field titles in Exchange.
 For example, there is a Property called "Subject".
 This aligns to the Subject field of an email.

 Let's attempt to search for an email related to a Contract.
 We don't know much more about it, but we can make a guess that the Subject line should have some mention of the contract.